Holding language everywhere

 The proof uses categories, operating facts, timeframes, geographies, and public-safe examples instead of private-family claims.

-The US-facing surface explains what the platform builds, buys, supports, or commercializes.
+The US website, deck, and sales material explains what the platform builds, buys, supports, or commercializes.

-Introductions stay revenue-neutral.
+Introductions carry no referral fee.
 Legal, tax, fiduciary, banking, and immigration work stay outside the marketing engagement.

 Yes.
 The page does not need private-family detail.
 It needs a clear role, operating category, proof boundaries, and a contact path that lets the right counterparty understand the platform.